nishit130/Personal-blog/_posts/2023-06-01-custom-signed-urls.markdown

         return Response(status=500, entity="Some error occurred")
 ```

-We check if calculated value of HMAC matches the `token` to make sure than the url parameters are not tampered by the third party.
+We check if calculated value of HMAC matches the `token` to make sure that the url parameters are not tampered by the third party.

 ### Conclusion